rustwasm/book/CONTRIBUTING.md

 ```
 - What did you expect to happen?
 - What happened?
+- What is your operating system?
+- What version of Rust are you running? (`rustc --version`)
+- Is there any other helpful context?
 ```

 If the program crashed please provide a full stack trace by setting this: